 Contract Capacity: The Contract Capacity will be 304 MW measured at Standard Site Conditions as defined below, and subject to the adjustment as outlined in the Capacity Testing section below.

-Capacity Testing: Buyer or Seller at its own cost shall have the right to have the capacity of a given Project tested once each calendar year (at a set time each year, during non-summer months at a time determined by Seller), subject to defined and objective performance tests.
+Capacity Testing: Buyer or Seller at its own cost shall have the right to have the capacity of the Project tested once each calendar year (at a set time each year, during non-summer months at a time determined by Seller), subject to defined and objective performance tests.
 The adjusted results of the performance test (including adjustments for degradation consistent with OEM standards), positive or negative, will establish the Contract Capacity for the Project until such time as another performance test is performed.
 The results of each of these performance tests will be adjusted to Standard Site Conditions.

 Replacement Capacity: Seller shall have the right, upon achievement of the Project’s Commercial Operation date, to supply the Contract Capacity to Buyer at the Delivery Point from sources other than the Project.
 Seller shall have the right to supply Buyer with such replacement capacity prior to the Project’s Commercial Operation date, but in no event shall such replacement capacity be supplied to Buyer prior to June 1, 2002.